Self-Care Is the Work That Changes You

 When Alignment Becomes Natural

-As you spend more time in self-care, your boundaries to what depletes you become stronger, and you create the space for what replenishes you.
-This is how you become aligned for what is best for your body, your health, and your needs.
+As you spend more time in self-care, your boundaries around what depletes you grow clearer, and you create more space for what replenishes you.
+This is how you come into alignment with what best supports your body, your health, and your needs.

-It's the challenges we face that help us grow and evolve into the versions of ourselves that we are meant to become.
-It often feels easier to hold onto what we know, rather than take a leap into the unknown and let go of what is no longer serving us, however, life always awaits beyond our known comfort zone.
-Letting go of whatever habit or food that you know is causing issues for you clears the way for more health, vitality, and abundance to flow into your life.
+It’s the challenges we face that help us grow and evolve into who we are becoming.
+It often feels easier to hold onto what we know than to step into the unknown and release what no longer supports us.
+And yet, life consistently opens beyond the edges of our comfort zone.

 ALI-2023-PHOTO-VERTICAL-2